aio-libs/aiozmq/docs/rpc.rst

 annotation(value)``.
 If there is no annotaion for parameter, the value is passed as-is.

+.. versionchanged:: 0.1.2
+   Function default values are not passed to an :term:`annotaion`.

 Annotaion should be any :term:`callable` that accepts a value as single argument and returns *actual value*.